dotnet/docs-aspire/docs/fundamentals/launch-profiles.md

 In .NET Aspire the AppHost is responsible for coordinating the launch of multiple service projects.
 When you run the AppHost either via the command line or from Visual Studio (or other development environment) a launch profile is selected for the AppHost.
 In turn, the AppHost will attempt to find a matching launch profile in the service projects it is launching and use those options to control the environment and default networking configuration for the service project.

 When the AppHost launches a service project it does not simply launch the service project using the `--launch-profile` option.
 Therefore there will be no `DOTNET_LAUNCH_PROFILE` environment variable set for service projects.
 This is because .NET Aspire modifies the `ASPNETCORE_URLS` environment variable (derived from the `applicationUrl` field in the launch profile) to use a different port.
-By default .NET Aspire inserts a reverse proxy in front of the ASP.NET Core application to allow for multiple instances of the application using the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.WithReplicas> method.
+By default .NET Aspire inserts a reverse proxy in front of the ASP.NET Core application to allow for multiple instances of the application using the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.WithReplicas%2A> method.

 Other settings such as options from the `environmentVariables` field are passed through to the application without modification.

 ## Controlling launch profile selection

 Ideally it is possible to align the launch profile names between the AppHost and the service projects to make it easy to switch between configuration options on all projects coordinated by the AppHost at once.
 However it may be desirable to control launch profile that a specific project uses.
-The <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject> extension method provides a mechanism to do this.
+The <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject%2A> extension method provides a mechanism to do this.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);